boluwajioadepoju/CyberSec/README.md

 ### Curation Rationale

 The dataset was developed to address the increasing need for high-quality labeled data in cybersecurity.
-By consolidating data from multiple, diverse sources—both real incidents and synthetic scenarios—Open-MalSec provides a robust foundation for training, evaluating, and benchmarking AI models focused on threat detection and mitigation.
+By consolidating data from multiple, diverse sources—both real incidents and synthetic scenarios—CyberSec provides a robust foundation for training, evaluating, and benchmarking AI models focused on threat detection and mitigation.

 ### Source Data